-CI You used all available resources to reduce the additional work load.
-You understood the autopilot operation as it related to the PFD failure.
-You understand how other equipment is affected in the event of a PFD Failure.
-You took appropriate action for the given situation.
-Leg 3 C I □ □ You demonstrated knowledge on why an electrical fire will happen.
+C I ☐ You used all available resources to reduce the additional work load. ☐ You understood the autopilot operation as it related to the PFD failure. ☐ You understand how other equipment is affected in the event of a PFD Failure. ☐ ☐ You took appropriate action for the given situation.
+Leg 3 C I You demonstrated knowledge on why an electrical fire will happen.
 You responded to the urgency of the electrical scenario.
 You showed understanding of the proper checklist items for the flight situation.
 You took necessary action to eliminate fumes and smoke (simulated) from the cockpit.
 You made a decision to divert in a timely manner.
+Descent and Arrival Procedure for Destination (Perform) C I

+☐ ☐ You Continue to use all available information for arrival to the airport in accordance with the assessment items in the previous flight lessons.

+Instrument Rated Pilot Only

+Instrument Approach Procedures

+Precision Approach - Coupled

-Descent a nd Arrival Procedure for Destination (Perform) Ŏ Ö You Continue to use all available information for arrival to the airport in accordance with the assessment items in the previous flight lessons. nd Arrival Procedure for Destination (Practice) Rated Pilot Only nent Approach Procedures Precisi on Approach - Coupled C I You loaded and activated the ILS approach using the GPS and navigated vertically and horizontally using automation. 닏닏 You executed a coupled ILS approach.
-You transitioned to the missed approach at the DH.
-You navigated to the missed approach using the GPS. ЦЦ You used the proper entry into the holding pattern and executed two turns in the hold
+- - You loaded and activated the ILS approach using the GPS and navigated vertically and horizontally using automation. - You executed a coupled ILS approach. - You transitioned to the missed approach at the DH. - You navigated to the missed approach using the GPS. - You used the proper entry into the holding pattern and executed two turns in the hold.

-• recision GPS Approach - Coupled c You loaded and activated the approach using the GPS and navigated vertically and horizontally using automation.
+Non-precision GPS Approach - Coupled

+- You loaded and activated the approach using the GPS and navigated vertically and horizontally using automation.
 You executed a non-precision approach using the GPS.
-You verified the GPS is in the APR mode (if GPS approach).
-You transitioned from simulated IMC conditions to visual conditions at the instructor's discretion.
-You executed a straight in or circling landing. on-precision or Precision Approach - Coupled You chose the proper approach and loaded it accordingly.
-You activated the approach two miles before the final approach fix.
-You made proper decisions during the execution of the approach.
-You safely transitioned from simulated/actual IMC conditions to visual conditions.
-You determined whether to make a circling or straight in landing.
-NOTE: lesson type of to Landing and Landing (Perform) A minimum of three landings must be attempted.
-For the to be complete, all assessments items must be met for any landing that is attempted.
-The type and maximum amount of gs practiced should be tailored to the needs of the PT.
-You performed appropriate approach to landing and landing for the given situation while maintaining the highest level of safety as outlined in previous assessment items and standard operating procedures After Land ding and Shutdown (Perform) You continue to perform the tasks associated with the after landing and shutdown in accordance with assessment items in the previous flight lessons.
+You verified the GPS is in the APR mode (if GPS approach). - □ □ You □ □ You - You verified the GPS is in the APR mode (if GPS approach You transitioned from simulated IMC conditions to visual - conditions at the instructor's discretion. - ☐ ☐ You executed a straight in or circling landing.

+Any Non-precision or Precision Approach - Coupled

+- You chose the proper approach and loaded it accordingly. - You activated the approach two miles before the final approach fix. - You made proper decisions during the execution of the approach. - You safely transitioned from simulated/actual IMC conditions to visual conditions. - You determined whether to make a circling or straight in landing.

-e of the aeronautical decisions made at the completion of each he flight.
-C I You and your instructor reviewed the decisions that you made and related them to an analysis of factual information, the aircraft capabilities, your experience and skill.
-You discussed with your instructor possible methods and alternatives for improvement on outcomes of the scenarios.
-You identified performance deficiencies encountered during the flight.
-You are aware of the process that you used to make good decisions.
+Approach to Landing and Landing (Perform)

+NOTE: A minimum of three landings must be attempted.
+For the lesson to be complete, all assessments items must be met for any type of landing that is attempted.
+The type and maximum amount of landings practiced should be tailored to the needs of the PT.

+You performed appropriate approach to landing and landing for the given situation while maintaining the highest level of safety as outlined in previous assessment items and standard operating procedures.

+After Landing and Shutdown (Perform)

+You continue to perform the tasks associated with the after landing and shutdown in accordance with assessment items in the previous flight lessons.